PyEPO: A PyTorch-based End-to-End Predict-then-Optimize Library for Linear and Integer Programming: Benchmark Datasets

-Our dataset includes three of the most classical optimization problems: the shortest path problem, the multi-dimensional knapsack problem, and the traveling salesperson problem. \pyepo{} provides functions to generate these data with adjustable data size $n$, number of features $p$, cost vector dimension $d$, polynomial degree $deg$, and noise half-width $\bar{\epsilon}$.
+Our dataset includes three of the most classical optimization problems: the shortest path problem, the multi-dimensional knapsack problem, and the traveling salesperson problem. \pyepo{} provides functions for generating these data with adjustable parameters: data size $n$, number of features $p$, coefficients vector dimension $d$, polynomial degree $deg$, and noise half-width $\bar{\epsilon}$.